🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌐πŸ‘₯ Online Community Presence + 7.0 -- 20 Active Facebook groups, Slack channels, and forums for Montreal nomads; a well-connected community but not as dominant as in Bangkok or Mexico City.
+🌐πŸ‘₯ Online Community Presence + 7.0 -- 20 Active Facebook groups, Slack channels, and local forums provide strong support and networking for newcomers and long-term nomads.

 πŸ›‘οΈ SAFETY & TOLERANCE